How to Adjust Nikon Z6 Portrait Settings

 STEP 1.
 Gather knowledge about exposure

 It is one of the most important steps to capture the best portrait photographs, in fact, photography in general.
-Go to the manual mode of the Camera and learn and adapt yourself with the Shutter Speed, Aperture, and ISO.
+Go to the Camera’s manual mode and learn and adapt yourself to the Shutter Speed, Aperture, and ISO.

-Each of them is being measured by a numerical value and affects how much light would enter the lens and gives an impact on your captured images.
+A numerical value measures each of them and affects how much light would enter the lens and gives an impact on your captured images.

 Explorations for each:

-• Shutter Speed: It refers to the length of time when the digital sensor of your camera is revealed to the light.
-To put it simply, it determines how much time it will spend to take a shot.
+- Shutter Speed: It refers to the length of time when your camera’s digital sensor is revealed to the light.
+Simply put, it determines how long it will take to take a shot.

-For example: to capture a freeze motion image, you need fast shutter speed (around 1/500s to 1/2000s).
-The faster your subject is moving, the faster your shutter speed should be.
+For example, you need a fast shutter speed (around 1/500s to 1/2000s) to capture a freeze motion image.
+The faster your subject moves, the faster your shutter speed should be.

-• ISO: ISO is the indication of how much your camera is sensitive to the light, and it is measured in numbers (100,200,800, etc.).
+- ISO indicates how sensitive your camera is to the light, measured in numbers (100,200,800, etc.).
 The lower the number, the less sensitive it is to the light along with lesser grain, whereas the higher the number, the more sensitive it will be with more grain.

-• Aperture: It refers to the opening of a camera lens through which light will pass and enter the camera.
-Just like human eyes, as you move from the dark area to the bright area, the Irish in your eyes will either shrink or expand controlling the pupil.
+- Aperture refers to the opening of a camera lens through which light will pass and enter the camera.
+Like human eyes, as you move from the dark to the bright area, your eyes shrink or expand, controlling the pupil.

 STEP 2.
 Use higher ISO while shooting indoors

-It would help if you always use higher ISO indoors or in a situation where the light is low to get a better shot.
-Also, by choosing a higher ISO and faster shutter speed, you can take freeze movement shots better.
+It would help if you always use higher ISO indoors or in a situation with low light to get a better shot.
+Also, you can take freeze-movement shots better by choosing a higher ISO and faster shutter speed.

 STEP 3.
 Concentrate on the right aperture